VinuXD/MaterialTheme-WA/README.md

 - Go to, "FM Mods" > "Themes" > "Load theme" > Select the .xml file.
 - Theme is now successfully applied!

+> Works only in Dark Mode
+> Use at your own risk! 🙊

 ---

 Doubts?
 Reach me out [here](https://t.me/VinuXD).